Is it Long COVID or POTS?

 - Join a Facebook group.
 Join a group of people who have POTS.
 Ask questions.
 Listen to their stories.
 Not only will it give you some support from people experiencing similar symptoms, it can also give you insight from real world people.

 - Increase your hydration.
-One of the treatments of POTS is to increase your hydration and salt levels.
+One of the ways to manage symptoms of POTS is to increase your hydration and salt levels.
 This is done by increasing your electrolyte balances which can manage your symptoms.
-NormaLyte has been clinically proven to treat symptoms of POTS in a study we didn’t even know we were a part of until it was published!
+ORS solutions like Normalyte have been clinically proven to treat symptoms of POTS in a study.
 Find the study here.

 Waiting for a diagnosis is the worst thing when you’re not feeling well and you just want to get better.
 Be patient while you’re waiting, but in that patience learn to advocate and be ready to educate your doctor on POTS post COVID.
 It may be the thing that gets you feeling better quicker.